-III.3 Suspension and exclusion
+III.2 Suspension and exclusion

-Ministers may decide to suspend or exclude a member or consultative member should it pursue policies or actions that significantly contradict the commitments of the EHEA, constitute a significant violation of its values or confirm an intention to do so.
+Ministers or the BFUG may decide to suspend temporarily a member or consultative member, from some or all activities of the EHEA, should it pursue policies or actions that significantly contradict the commitments of the EHEA, constitute a significant violation of its values or confirm an explicit publicly expressed intention to do so.
+Only Ministers can exclude a member or a consultative member.
+Under the same criteria, the BFUG may suspend or exclude an EHEA partner.